maverickkhan/backendtest/api_doc.md

 `URL = http://localhost:8081 (Default port can be change in config.json file in root)`

+#### User input validation could be done but is skipped for the sake of bare minimum functionality,
+#### However, other types of validation such as unique survivor names are present

 #### 1. Registering a new survivor

 `POST` request to `/register`